DavidMercier/NIMS/doc/models_thin_films.rst

    *Figure 1 : Schematic depiction of a) "pile-up" and b) "sink-in" for thin films.*

-The Figure 1-a ("pile-up") is typical of the case of a softfilm on a hard substrate and the Figure 1-b ("sink-in") of a hard film on a soft substrate [#ChenVlassak2001]_.
+The Figure 1-a ("pile-up") is typical of the case of a soft film on a hard substrate and the Figure 1-b ("sink-in") of a hard film on a soft substrate [#ChenVlassak2001]_.

 To determine the depth of contact, `the same models <http://nims.readthedocs.org/en/latest/models.html#indentation-contact-topography>`_ described for bulk material indentation are used.